Drug and Alcohol Rehab in Flintshire

 Alcohol Rehab in Flintshire

-For alcohol dependency, withdrawal symptoms can range from mild to severe.
+Alcohol withdrawal symptoms can range from mild to severe.
 Symptoms related to alcohol withdrawal are known as Alcohol Withdrawal Syndrome (AWS).

 Mild to moderate AWS symptoms include tremors (shakes), flu-like symptoms, sweating, headaches, and restlessness.

-One of the most popular sedatives used is Librium.
 Librium helps reduce anxiety, restlessness, insomnia, and decreased appetite.

-Librium is also less addictive than other sedatives , making it ideal for those already suffering from addiction.
+Librium is also less addictive than other sedatives, making it ideal for those already suffering from addiction.

 Like most sedatives, however, there can be side effects such as drowsiness and stomach issues – bloating and diarrhoea, for example.